New York Athletic Club women's soccer team

-New York Athletic Club is an American women's soccer team, founded in 2005.
+New York Athletic Club Women's is an American women's soccer team, founded in 2005.
 The team is a member of the Women's Premier Soccer League, the second tier of women's soccer in the United States and Canada.
 The team plays in the North Division of the East Conference.

 The team plays its home games at the New York Athletic Club on Travers Island in Pelham Manor, New York.
 The club's colors are red and blue.

-The team has a brother organization called the New York Athletic Club, which plays in the National Premier Soccer League.
+The team has a sister organization called the New York Athletic Club, which plays in the National Premier Soccer League.